 If you’re new here, start with these posts:

 - Time Blocking 101 – Get Started Here

-- Time Blocking Calendar – Download your simple worksheet
+- Time Blocking Calendar – Download your simple black and white worksheet

 - Brain Dump Trigger List – to help you get all of the distracting thoughts out of your mind

 - Time Blocking 101 Workbook – This post explains how you can jump right in and try time blocking.
 I also offer a more in-depth resource, my Time Blocking 101 Workbook, which you can find in my SHOP.
 In this workbook, I show you how to use the Time Blocking Templates to structure your day in a more efficient and effective way.

 I’m excited to offer a new style of Time Blocking Templates that you can download.
 I plan to continue to add more styles, so if you have a suggestion or request just shoot me a message or leave a comment below and let me know!